DoodlesEpic/GraphPrime/README.md

 ### Deployment

+Before creating a new release update the semver versions on the package.json, cargo.toml, and _run a build_ as that will update both package manager lockfiles.
 Deployment of new versions is done by creating a new semver versioned tag and pushing it to GitHub, this will automatically trigger the [Tauri Action CI](https://github.com/tauri-apps/tauri-action) to start a new build and create a new release.
 It's important that the build environment contains the updater private key or else the build will fail.

 ## License